catastretcu/NotBots-SPICE/README.md

 </p>

 <p>
-Created by: Youngmin Song and Mihai-Catalin Stretcu Department of Electrical and Electronic Engineering, Imperial College London
+Created by: Youngmin Song and Mihai-Catalin Stretcu<br/>
+Department of Electrical and Electronic Engineering, Imperial College London
 </p>